sakshi2912/MERN-Stack/README.md

 Activity Tracker using the MERN stack

-Install necessary libraries with
+Install necessary libraries with `npm install`
- > npm install

-To start the server
+To start the server, run `nodemon server`
- > nodemon server

-To start the application
+To start the application , run `npm start`
- > npm start